 If the review panel decides that it is appropriate to reinstate the pupil immediately or by a given date, support will be given to ensure that the pupil is easily reintegrated into the school.
-This will include a reintegration interview with the headteacher and parent or carer on school grounds, during which a pastoral support plan will be drawn up.
+This will include a reintegration interview with the Head of School / Executive Headteacher and parent or carer on school grounds, during which a pastoral support plan will be drawn up.